 Mix equal parts of vinegar and water in a spray bottle and apply it to the paste.
 There will be a bubbling reaction as the vinegar contacts the paste.

-Finish the process off by mopping with clean water to rinse the area.
+Finish the process by mopping with clean water to rinse the area.
 Rinse your mop throughout the last step to avoid spreading a residue.

 Although this method is highly effective, you should also be careful.
 If you have cementitious grout installed, the acid in the vinegar might dissolve the cement.

 Lemon is an effective natural cleaner that’s often taken for granted.
-The acid cuts through grease, dirt and grime while also bleaching the area slightly, restoring the grout color.
+The acid cuts through grease, dirt, and grime while also bleaching the area slightly, restoring the grout color.

-Start by saturating the grout with lemon juice and allow it to sit for up to 15 minutes.
+Start by saturating the grout with lemon juice and allowing it to sit for up to 15 minutes.
 Then scrub the grout using a small brush.
 Finally, rinse with clean water and wipe with a towel to dry.

 - Clean spills immediately: Even if you have sealed grout, it’s still essential to clean spills as they happen.
-This will prevent any liquids from soaking into the grout and leaving a stain.
+This will prevent liquids from soaking into the grout and leaving a stain.

 - Test new cleaners: If you’re using a new cleaner, whether commercial or homemade, always give it a test in an inconspicuous area first.
 Look out for any discoloration or signs of damage.

-- Use a grout pen: When all other methods don’t work or your grout is beyond repair, try a grout pen.
+- Use a grout pen: When all other methods don’t work, or your grout is beyond repair, try a grout pen.
 These are available in various colors to suit your grout.
 If you have white grout, try the Clorox Bleach Pen to restore the bright grout.